alanjames1987/OpenAI-Control-HA/README.md

 1. Once Home Assistant restarts navigate to the Home Assistant Devices & Services page by clicking the gear icon in the bottom left of your Home Assistant interface and then clicking "Devices & Services".

-1. Once there click the "Add Integration" button in the bottom right corner and search for "OpenAI Conversation Actions".
+1. Once there click the "Add Integration" button in the bottom right corner and search for "OpenAI Control".

 1. Click it and the integration will install and start the configuration process.